 Finding the perfect home is an exciting experience, yet an HOA association can raise several questions and concerns.
 While they may initially appear to be a limitation, HOAs can also be beneficial in many ways.
-It's important to ensure that HOA financials are sound and membership fees are levied fairly before signing any papers and committing to the association.
+It's important to ensure that community financials are sound and membership fees are levied fairly before signing any papers and committing to the association.

 According to Kolleen Weber, regional director of FirstService Residential, “If you are considering buying in a condo or HOA community, you absolutely need to look beyond just the four walls of the home.
 The health of the association is just as important because it can affect your fees, property value, and even your enjoyment of the community.

 Being part of an HOA association doesn’t need to be a deterrent when trying to find your dream home.
 With some due diligence beforehand, you can discover if joining the HOA is right for you.
 Although some indicators of whether an association is managed well are easy to identify, Weber points out that many others are easily overlooked.
 “If you have never owned a home in a community association before, you simply may not know what to look for or the right questions to ask,” she says.

 Not to worry!
 In this second article in our two-part series, we reveal the six most important things buyers should do to accurately evaluate a prospective community association.

 Review HOA FinancialsThe amount you pay in assessment fees is directly tied to the association’s financial management, so you’ll want to know upfront if money is well managed.
 According to Sherwood, “Knowing the association’s financial situation is crucial, especially the amount of money they have in their reserve.
 The community must have adequate funds to pay for capital improvements.”
 Capital improvements can range from replacing expensive common-area elements, like heating and cooling systems, to repairing sidewalks.